Connelito/Excel-Kickstarter-Analysis/README.md

   * The variance of the number of backers.

   * The standard deviation of the number of backers.

+* Create a report in Microsoft Word and answer the following questions.

+1. Given the provided data, what are three conclusions we can draw about Kickstarter campaigns?
+2. What are some limitations of this dataset?
+3. What are some other possible tables and/or graphs that we could create?

 * Use your data to determine whether the mean or the median summarizes the data more meaningfully.